floofyboi32/TPT2-Scripts/README.md

 ## 90/90 Era/Inf BP + AI

 As of the latest update, all the infinity phase bps are dead.
 Rest in pepperonis, dogecoin.
-Here is a replacement for the time being, should work, tell me if it doesn't
+Here is a replacement for the time being, should work, tell me if it doesn't.

+Necronomicon Artifact is required (it drops from boss 4)

 Era disables are Electricity and DMG/HP.
 That's it.
 That's all that's required.
 You can disable whatever else you want to though, doesn't matter.